 EXIT=exitname is called before RACF, SAF or DB, if specified.
 Validation may continue with other security methods depending upon the return code in R15 set by the exit.
-See "Control Point User Exit Routines" on page 117 for more information.
+See "Control Point User Exit Routines" on page 105 for more information.

-SAF | NOSAF
+SAF|NOSAF

-Specifies that the z/OS System Authorization Facility

-(SAF) resolves NAM access and resource validation requests.
+Specifies whether or not the z/OS System Authorization Facility (SAF) resolves NAM access and resource validation requests.